 If you haven't got dates you can use any small fruits really.

-Dried apricots or figs will work well, or you could fresh fruit like strawberries or orange segments but they they will need to be eaten right away.
+Dried apricots or figs will work well, or you could fresh fruit like strawberries or orange segments but they will need to be eaten right away.

 Can I add extra nuts to this recipe?

-The ratio of nuts to dates is already pretty generous, but if you you wanted to cover the whole date in chocolate and nuts you would simply need to double the quantity of chocolate and nuts in the recipe.
+The ratio of nuts to dates is already pretty generous, but if you wanted to cover the whole date in chocolate and nuts you would simply need to double the quantity of chocolate and nuts in the recipe.

 This will be a little fiddlier than just dipping an end because it's harder to get the chocolate and nuts evenly all the way around.